blocknetdx/documentation/docs/service-nodes/setup.md

       `-b` parameter and they must all be enclosed in double quotes (").
 For example:
 	```
+	./exr_env.sh -b "--deploy"
-	./exr_env.sh -b "--source inputs_yaml/latest.yaml"
+	./exr_env.sh -b "--source autobuilder/custom.yaml"
 	./exr_env.sh -b ""
 	```
-	Parameters passed to `./builder.py` when it is called outside of `exr_env.sh` do *not* require double quotes around them.
+	Parameters passed to `./builder.py` when it's called as a standalone app do *not* require double quotes around them.
 For
       example:
 	```
-	./builder.py --source inputs_yaml/latest.yaml
+	./builder.py --source autobuilder/custom.yaml --deploy
 	```

-	1. `builder.py` will first check to see if the necessary versions of `docker` and `docker-compose` have already been installed on your server.
-If not, it will instruct you on how to install them.
-If `builder.py` stops due to failing this check, issue the `./builder.py` command again once they've been installed.
+	1. `builder.py` will first check to see if the necessary versions of `docker` and `docker-compose` have been installed on your server.
+If not, it will instruct you to install them and exit.
 	1. Next, it will display some information about your system's available hardware resources.
 This information will be useful in the SNode configuration process.
 It will look something like this: